IIT Delhi

-IIT Delhi, officially Indian Institute of Technology Delhi, is a public institute of technology located in New Delhi, India.
-It is one of the 23 Indian Institutes of Technology created to be Centres of Excellence for India's training, research and development in science, engineering and technology.
+Indian Institute of Technology, Delhi (IIT Delhi or IITD) is a public institute of technology located in Delhi, India.
+It has its satellite campus in Sonipat, Haryana, and the international campus in Abu Dhabi, UAE.
+It is one of the 23 Indian Institutes of Technology created to be a Centre of Excellence for India's training, research and development in science, engineering and technology.
+It has been ranked 26th internationally for Engineering and Technology in QS Rankings by Subject 2025.
+Overall, it has been ranked 123rd internationally in QS World University Rankings, a jump of more than 100 places in 10 years.
+IIT Delhi holds the record of producing the highest number of unicorn startups in India, and one of the highest in the world.
+IIT Delhi was declared an Institution of Eminence in 2018.

-Established in 1961, was formally inaugurated in August 1961 by Prof. Humayun Kabir, Minister of Scientific Research & Cultural Affairs.
-First admissions were made in 1961.The current campus has an area of 320 acres (or 1.3 km2) and is bounded by the Sri Aurobindo Marg on the east, the Jawaharlal Nehru University Complex on the west, the National Council of Educational Research and Training on the south, and the New Ring Road on the north, and flanked by Qutub Minar and the Hauz Khas monuments.
+Established in 1961, it was formally inaugurated in August 1961 by Humayun Kabir, Minister of Scientific Research & Cultural Affairs.
+The first admissions were made in 1961.
+The current campus has an area of 320 acres (or 1.3 km2) and is bound by the Sri Aurobindo Marg on the east, the Jawaharlal Nehru University Complex on the west, the National Council of Educational Research and Training on the south, and the New Ring Road on the north.
+It is flanked by Qutub Minar and the Hauz Khas monuments.

 The institute was later decreed in the Institutes of National Importance under the Institutes of Technology Amendment Act, 1963, and accorded the status of a full University with powers to decide its academic policy, conduct its examinations, and award its degrees.